Biomedical Optics Express

 Dartmouth Digital Commons Citation

 Jermyn, Michael; Gosselin, Yoann; Valdes, Pablo A.; Sibai, Mira; and Kolste, Kolbein, "Improved Sensitivity to Fluorescence for Cancer Detection in Wide-Field Image-Guided Neurosurgery" (2015).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 1341.